stdm/stdm.github.io/research.md

 While the current AI paradigm of deep learning has led to very useful practical applications, it is [fundamentally limited](https://arxiv.org/abs/2205.00002) in many important ways that prevent any "next level" of capabilites beyond incremental improvements of the (again: extremely useful) status quo: For example, hallucinations in LLMs and VLAs instead of a robust understanding of the effect of certain actions are a direct result of probabilstic machine learning; lack of continual learning and low sample efficiency are a result of training with backpropagation (which proceeds in tiny steps and spreads each learnt concept over the whole network).
 Instead, biological learning systems use local learning rules to implement the principle of self-organization, which we have prototypically implemented in the [Cooperative Network Architecture](https://doi.org/10.1162/NECO.a.1505) (CNA).

-_We want to extend the CNA to become a competitive AI development paradigm for challenges like long-horizon robotic action planning in **world models**, and scale it to make efficient use of modern compute architectures._
+_We want to extend the **Cooperative Network Architecture** to become a competitive AI development paradigm for challenges like long-horizon robotic action planning in **world models**, and scale it to make efficient use of modern compute architectures for applications in **Physical AI**._
 </details>